mendesfsweden/MilestoneProject4/README.md

 ### Acknowledgements

 -   My Mentor for continuous helpful feedback.
--   A major part of the logic and web application structure used in the PREMIUMBODY project is from this [GitHub repository](https://github.com/ckz8780/boutique_ado_v1).
+-   A major part of the logic and web application structure used in the PREMIUMBODY project is from a Code Institute tutorial that can be found in this [GitHub repository](https://github.com/ckz8780/boutique_ado_v1).